slatedocs/slate/source/includes/gcp/_instances.md

 <code>POST /services/<a href="#administration-service-connections">:service_code</a>/<a href="#administration-environments">:environment_name</a>/instancegroups/:id?operation=manage_group_membership</code>

-Manage an instance's membership to groups
+Manage an instance's membership to groups.

 <aside class="notice">
 An instance can only belong to one load balanced instance group.
-But you can add an instance to multiple non-load balanced instance groups
+But you can add an instance to multiple non-load balanced instance groups.
 </aside>

 Required | &nbsp;